JCNapier/sweater_weather/README.md

 ## Description

 Sweater Weather is a BE application that is designed to return desired weather conditons for a specific area.
 The current weather, a five day forecast, and a 48 hour forecast are all available.
-Directions from one laction to another are also available.
+Directions from one location to another are also available.
 By combining the two, Sweater Weather is able to geocode a destination location based on its name, find the route to that destination, and also return what the current weather conditions will be upon arrival of the desired destination.
-Sweater weather consumes data from an active weather API, as well as the active mapquest API.
+Sweater weather consumes data from an active weather API, an active mapquest API, and the Unsplash photo API.
 By creating endpoints in a new API, Sweater Weather is able to serialize, and send data to the FE application.

 ## APIs Used